Th3Whit3Wolf/Almost-Finished-Neovim-Config/README.md

 ln -s ~/.config/nvim ~/.vim  # For Vim8, although no promises on this working with vim just install
 ```

-If you do web development you may also want to run `just web` for linters, formatters, and spell checker.

 * _**Note:**_ If your system sets `$XDG_CONFIG_HOME`,
   use that instead of `~/.config` in the code above.